Rogue Valley Transportation District

-Rogue Valley Transportation District is a transportation district serving the greater Jackson County, Oregon area.
+Rogue Valley Transportation District is a public transit system serving Jackson County, Oregon.
 The district serves the cities of Medford, Ashland, White City, Phoenix, Talent, Jacksonville, and Central Point.
-The district also provides paratransit services to older adults and people with disabilities within its route coverage area.
+The district also provides paratransit services to senior citizens and people with disabilities within its route coverage area.

 The Rogue Valley Transportation District (RVTD) was established May 6, 1975 upon the passing of a special election measure allowing the county to establish a transportation district funded by Oregon tax dollars.
 Two years later after considerable planning and procurement of funding, the first transit buses took the streets of Medford, with service beginning in July 1977.

 History

 The need for creating RVTD arose when its predecessor, a private company named Mount Ashland Stage Lines, went bankrupt and ceased operating in 1974 after having served the Rogue Valley since 1965.
 Area voters approved the creation of a new public transit district in 1975, but funding for operations was not included, and subsequent requests for authorization of a property-tax increase to fund the service were rejected at the ballot box.
 The district's board scaled back the original plans by about 35 percent before finally gaining voter approval of operations funding.
 The service that was inaugurated in July 1977, initially operating under the name, Rogue Rapids Transit, comprised just three buses serving six routes.
 Initial ridership on the fledgling system was better than expected, prompting the city of Medford to agree to purchase three vans for RVTD's use, which were used for a new shuttle service in the downtown area starting in November 1977.

-The district's bus fleet has since grown to 20 vehicles.
+In June 2025, the agency laid off 82 employees and announced plans to cut 60 percent of its existing service due to the loss of $7 million in federal funding.
+The second Trump administration had required recipients of the funds to cooperate with increased immigration enforcement, which the Oregon state government opposed.
+RVTD had applied for the funding as reimbursements for previous costs but had not received them in December 2024 as planned.
+The service cuts are scheduled to take effect on September 2 and include the elimination of all Saturday service and reduced coverage on routes.